odinuv/web/slides/database-tech/slides.md

 ## Query Builders
 - Not to be confused wit ORM (most ORM support it).
 - Fluent interface, Query Builder class:
-    - Sometimes less cluttered than plain SQL query;
+    - Sometimes less cluttered than a plain SQL query;
-    - Usually more cluttered than normal query;
+    - Usually more cluttered than a normal query;
-    - Hard to test the query outside application;
+    - Hard to test the query outside the application;
-    - Does not make developing easier anyway;
+    - Does not make developing *that much* easier;
     - In some cases it is almost necessary.

 {% highlight php %}